Gustav Adolf von Götzen: Later life

 Götzen's diplomatic career was almost at an end after his work as Governor.
 In early 1907 he was offered the minor post of a German envoy to Hamburg in which his duties would involve mostly accompanying the Kaiser through the city.
 This lighter amount of work gave Götzen the opportunity to publish a book DEUTSCH-OSTAFRIKA IM AUFSTAND, 1905-1906.
-In it, he attempted to justify his involvement in the Maji Maji Rebellion and the causes which prompted his response to quell the rebellion, this was later published in 1909.
-Götzen still took an interest in the colonial politics of the German Empire, being an active member of the committee for the German Colonial Society until his death on December 1, 1910 in Hamburg, this was due to the count of ill health.
-His wife outlived him by over two decades being later buried together at the Ohlsdorfer Cemetery in Hamburg.
+In it, he attempted to justify his involvement in the Maji Maji Rebellion and the causes that prompted his response to quell the rebellion.
+This work was later published in 1909.
+Götzen still took an interest in the colonial politics of the German Empire; he was an active member of the committee for the German Colonial Society until his death on December 1, 1910 in a hospital in Schöneberg near Berlin.
+His wife outlived him by over two decades.
+They were buried together at the Ohlsdorf Cemetery in Hamburg.